N3b3x/hf-tmc5160-driver/docs/hardware_setup.md

 **Software Control (Advanced):**
 - If SPI_MODE and SD_MODE pins are connected to GPIO outputs (instead of hardwired), they can be controlled via software
 - Use `TMC51x0PinConfig` to configure `spi_mode_pin` and `sd_mode_pin` if available
-- Use `driver.communication.SetOperatingMode()` to change modes programmatically
+- Use `driver.io.SetOperatingMode()` to change modes programmatically
 - **⚠️ CRITICAL**: Changing mode pins requires a chip reset (power cycle or reset pin) to take effect
 - The mode pins are read at startup, so changes won't be effective until the chip is reset